dangreen/speed-up-with-browserslist/en/index.md

 #### Module/nomodule

-With browsers' support of ES-modules, there was found a way to implement DSL on client side:
+With browsers' support of ES-modules, there is a way to implement DSL on client side:

 ```html
 <script type="module" src="index.modern.js"></script>